SMosegaard/cds-lang/assignments/assignment-4/README.md

 ## Discussion

 First of all, it's important to acknowledge the predictive nature of the emotional labels.
 As human language is nuanced and complex, sentences can convey multiple emotions simultaneously.
 Therefore, the emotion score with the highest value for a given sentence is selected as the emotional label.
-This approach might also explain the prominence of the emotions neutral and anger.
+This approach might explain the prominence of the emotions neutral and anger.
 As emotions can be discrete and subtle, many sentences might possess some neutrality.
-Contrary, the emotion anger is very dominant compared to for example fear, that could be expressed very differently.
+Furthermore, the emotion anger is very dominant, with which it will get a high emition score, compared to for example fear, that could be expressed very differently.

 It would have been interesting to remove the predominant neutral class or simply plot the emotions independently, This could possibly shed light on nuances that might be obscured by the dominant presence of the emotion neutral and possibly offer further insights into the emotional landscape of the series.